canindian/personalproj/README.md

 -Random programs created from Java MasterClass Udemy Course

 Week1 : learned what swift is?
 Also learned that to test the app, you have to pay Apple to run the program on any apple device.(iphone, ipad or apple watch)

 Week2 : Created my own app called this app is useless.
 Which has no function.
 This was to learn how to make the front end of the app.

-Week3 : Learned to play in the open source game, flappy bird(attempted to change the image icon of the bird into, face of a friend). week4 : Made more adujements to the "This app is useless" on the front-end side of things, and attempted to add a link that will take you to a picture of sloth.
+Week3 : Learned to play in the open source game, flappy bird(attempted to change the image icon of the bird into, face of a friend). week4 : Made more adujements tothe "This app is useless" on the front-end side of things, and attempted to add a link that will take you to a picture of sloth.

 OOP CAR PROGRAM Step 1 : Started working on OOP Car Program.
 Created an Interface.
 OOP CAR PROGRAM Step 2 : Declare method definitions.
 OOP CAR PROGRAM Step 3 : Constructor for objects of class VehicleChassis(used auto generate for getters and setters [alt + insert]).